ericknathan/ericknathan/README.md

 ### Currently my stack is:

-📱 Mobile applications for Android and iOS with React Native
+📱 Mobile applications for Android and iOS with React Native and Kotlin

 💻 Web front-end development with ReactJs

-📡 API with NodeJs & Express.js
+📡 API with NodeJs and Express.js

-💾 Database with Firebase/SQL
+💾 Database with Firebase & relational databases (SQL)

 ### About me:

-- 🎓 I am currently learning **PHP & Kotlin** in the Systems Development course at SENAI Jandira.
+- 🎓 I am currently learning **PHP and Kotlin** in the Systems Development course at SENAI Jandira.

-- 💬 Ask me about anything, but know that I'm passionate about technology
+- 💬 Ask me about anything, but know that I'm a tech newcomer

 - 🔭 I'm always open to discover new things